Formulary Chapter 10: Musculoskeletal and joint diseases - Full Chapter

 |

-For patients who are intolerant of allopurinol or for whom allopurinol is contraindicated
+Tablets 80mg, 120mg For patients who are intolerant of allopurinol or for whom allopurinol is contraindicated.

 |

-MHRA: Febuxostat (Adenuric): increased risk of cardiovascular death and all-cause mortality in clinical trial in patients with a history of major cardiovascular disease
+MHRA: Febuxostat: updated advice for the treatment of patients with a history of major cardiovascular disease

 |